Aalto-Electric-Drives/motulator/docs/_sources/autoapi/motulator/drive/control/sm/index.rst

                         should be differentiable, if incremental inductances are used.
 Needed only for control methods and optimal reference loci, not used in the system model.
    :type psi_s_dq_fcn: Callable[[complex], complex], optional
+   :param G_c: Core-loss conductance (S), modeled in parallel with the magnetizing branch,
+               defaults to 0 (no core losses).
+   :type G_c: float, optional